 It suddenly occurred to her that there were no other women around.
 She was so used to women being outnumbered by men in the technical field she didn’t notice the other girls had left.
 The room was slightly wobbling before her and she took another sip of the cheap concoction of soda and rum one of the guys had offered her.
 She was surrounded by devious smiles, but before her inner red flag could urge her out the door, one of the boys grabbed her arm and pulled her into a forced dance.
 The other guys laughed and she felt caught in a game where she was nothing but an object of entertainment.

 She had trouble making sense of the situation.
 Just earlier that day, the same boys had treated her with respect, giving her shy glances and feeling privileged at any opportunity to come to her aid.
 They were all taking the same course of certifications, and the spontaneous student party seemed like a fun invitation, but she never suspected that she would become the party.

 Another short hallway on the fifth floor lead to yet another, but there was hope – she saw light filtering through the otherwise unlit interior.
-Her sight was temporarily blinded before her eyes adjusted to the bright sunshine breaking through the tall multi-pane windows of the study.
-She was immediately struck by the many curious items cluttering the room: an old sextant, a dusty Cuban cigar case, vinyl records, CD’s, leather bound books, shiny soft covers, an old cassette player, an antique stereoscope… She jumped when he spoke to her, and items flew off the lunch tray she was still carrying.
+Her sight was temporarily blinded before her eyes adjusted to the bright sunshine breaking through the tall multi-paned windows of a study.
+She was immediately struck by the many curious items cluttering the room: an old sextant, a dusty Cuban cigar case, vinyl records, CD’s, leather-bound books, shiny soft covers, an old cassette player, an antique stereoscope… She jumped when he spoke to her, and items flew off the lunch tray she was still carrying.